 Black pepper performs best on deep, humus-rich, free-draining clay-loam, loam and sandy loam soils of a moderately acid to neutral nature, generally with a pH of 5.5 to 7.0, and on sites with partial sun to light shade exposure.

-Vines start to flower and fruit when about two years old but do not come into full production until they are seven or eight years old but will continue bearing for up to twenty years if well managed.
+Vines start to flower and fruit when they are about two years old but do not come into full production until they are seven or eight years old.
+They will continue bearing for up to twenty years if well managed.
 Yields from mature vines range from 1.8 to 2.3 kg (4 to 5 lbs) of dried berries each season.

-Peppercorns drying in the sun (Phu Quoc Island, Vietnam)
+Peppercorns drying in the sun (Phu Quoc, Vietnam)

 Black pepper is listed as a weed in more than one reference publication, but there does not appear to be any records of it anywhere as a serious weed, despite its widespread distribution and cultivation.

 Adams, C. D. 1972, Flowering plants of Jamaica, University of the West Indies, Mona, Greater Kingston

 Attokaran, M. 2011, Natural food flavors and colorants, Institute of Food Technologists, Wiley-Blackwell Publishing, Oxfordshire

 Brady, G. S. & Clauser, H. R & Vaccari, J. A. 2002, Materials handbook : an encyclopedia for managers, technical professionals, purchasing and production managers, technicians and supervisors, 15th ed., McGraw-Hill, New York